A Nonlinear Approach to Dimension Reduction: Introduction

 \subsection{Related work}

 A summary of some related work on embeddings, meant to put our results in context, is found in Table \ref{tab:related}.
-Very recently, and subsequent to the public posting of this paper, the authors of \cite{BRS07} concluded that an extension of their work, coupled with the framework presented here, yields a stronger version of Theorem \ref{thm:main}, where the target dimension is improved to $O(\veps^{-3}\dim S)$.
-This additional result has been appended to the most recent version of \cite{BRS07}.
+Subsequent to the public posting of this paper, the authors of \cite{BRS11} concluded that an extension of their earlier work from 2007, coupled with the framework presented here, yields a stronger version of Theorem \ref{thm:main}, where the target dimension is improved to $\tilde{O}(\veps^{-3}\tilde{\alpha}^{-2}\dim S)$.
+This additional result has been appended to the most recent version of \cite{BRS11}.
+Later, Bartal and Gottlieb \cite{BG14} presented a new single-scale embedding for all $\ell_p$, $1 \le p < 2$, and used our framework to derive a snowflake embedding for $\ell_p$ with only polynomial dependence on the doubling dimension.